Watts-College/crj-507-spring-2024/resources.md

 # Resources

-Here are some resources to get you started with the course and to help with projects, as well as offer background on cool data science projects in the social sector.
+Here are some resources to get you started with the course.

 Just like learning a new language, there is no way to become fluent in a semester or a year.
-You can, however, become conversant enough to start traveling extensively in this new world of data science.
+You can, however, become conversant enough to start traveling extensively in this new world of social network analysis.
 Much of it has been built in virtual settings, and you will be amazed at how many free resources are available when you know how and where to look.

 ## R Cheat Sheets